Immigration and integration: Germany debates terminology | DW | 21.01.2021

 After two years of discussing how Germany could better acknowledge its status as a society of immigration, a specialist commission of 24 politicians and academics appointed by the government has submitted its report to Chancellor Angela Merkel.
 One of its recommendations is to stop using the terms "migration background" or "immigrant background."

-Instead, people should use the term "immigrants and their descendants", said commission chair Derya Caglar.
-"In my case, this would mean that I am no longer the migrant, rather the daughter or descendant of migrants."
+People should use the term "immigrants and their descendants," commission chair Derya Caglar said.
+"In my case, this would mean that I am no longer the migrant, but rather the daughter or descendant of migrants."

-She herself, after all, did not immigrate but was born in Germany, said Caglar, whose parents immigrated from Turkey.
-She is a member of the Berlin state legislature and the Social Democratic Party (SPD).
-"And my children, who are currently defined as having a migration background, would simply be Germans," she explained.
+Caglar, a member of Berlin's city-state legislature for the Social Democrats (SPD), said her parents had immigrated from Turkey but she was born here.
+"And my children, who are currently defined as having a migration background, would simply be Germans," she said.

-The German government's commissioner for integration, Annette Widmann-Mauz of the Christian Democratic Union (CDU), is in favor of the change.
-The term "migration background" encompasses so many groups now and has lost much of its meaning, according to Widmann-Mauz.
+The German government's commissioner for integration, Annette Widmann-Mauz, of the Christian Democrats (CDU), is in favor of the change.
+The term "migration background" encompasses so many groups now that it has lost much of its meaning, Widmann-Mauz said.

-"Furthermore, she said, many of the 21 million people to which the term is applied do not feel appropriately described by it."
-She added that nearly a third of all people described as having a "migration background" were born in Germany.
-The term, she argues, gives the impression "that they would never belong here 100 percent, that immigration was their defining characteristic."
+"Many of the 21 million people to which the term is applied do not feel appropriately described by it," she said.
+Widmann-Mauz said nearly one-third of people to whom the term "migration background" is applied were born in Germany.
+The term, she said, gives the impression "that they would never belong here 100%, that immigration was their defining characteristic."

 Chancellor Angela Merkel expressed her gratitude for the "opulent opus", saying it provided politicians with "much expertise."

-"As a result of the wave of immigration between 2013 and 2015/16, we have a mountain of tasks in front of us, requiring a great deal of integration work," said Merkel.
-"This challenge, it must be said, will not get easier in the near future because we are experiencing great economic tensions as a result of the pandemic."
+"As a result of the wave of immigration between 2013 and 2015-16, we have a mountain of tasks in front of us, requiring a great deal of integration work," Merkel said.
+"This challenge, it must be said, will not get easier in the near future, because we are experiencing great economic tensions as a result of the pandemic."

-When a country is going through economic difficulties, she added, the newly immigrated and poorly qualified are the first to feel the pressure.
-"Therefore," said Merkel, "we will have to pay great attention to the issue of integration and immigration in the coming years so that our efforts were not in vain."
+Merkel said recent immigrants were often among the first to feel the effects of a country's economic difficulties.
+"Therefore," she said, "we will have to pay great attention to the issue of integration and immigration in the coming years so that our efforts were not in vain."

-That German is a country of immigration has become the consensus among politicians, business leaders, and in society at large.
+That German is a country of immigration has become the consensus among politicians, business leaders and across society.

 This article was translated from German.